Mini-Split Ductless AC System, pros and cons of mini split systems

 • System's efficiency

-That said, mini-split systems with the ENERGY STAR label are designed to save energy—and so save you money on monthly bills.
+That said, mini-split systems with the ENERGY STAR label are designed to save energy, and so save you money on monthly bills.
 Plus, you may be able to get a tax credit or rebate for installing an ENERGY STAR-certified system.

 Con #2: Appearance

 Mini-split systems need an indoor unit for every area they're cooling or heating, which means you'll need several units on walls or ceilings throughout your home.
-While the indoor air handlers aren't massive, some people don't like the way they look in their home.
+While the indoor air handlers aren't massive, some people don't like the way they look in their homes.

-Forced air HVAC systems, on the other hand, have the more discreet vents that are smaller and sit flush against the floor, wall, or ceiling.
+Forced air HVAC systems, on the other hand, have more discreet vents that are smaller and sit flush against the floor, wall, or ceiling.
 These vents can also be painted to match the wall or floor color, while you're more limited to color options with ductless ACs.

 Con #3: Maintenance

-With forced air systems, you should replace the disposable filter every 1, 3 or 6 months depending on your filter type.
+With forced air systems, you should replace the disposable filter every 1, 3, or 6 months, depending on your filter type.
 But with mini-split systems, you need to clean the reusable filter monthly to keep them running efficiently.

 Like forced air HVAC systems, ductless ACs require good airflow to effectively cool and heat your home.
 If the filter is clogged, it restricts airflow and forces the system to work harder than it needs to.

-Con #4: Performance in extreme temperatures
+Con #4: Performance in Extreme Temperatures

 Ductless HVAC systems work well in moderate temperatures, but start to lose efficiency when temperatures get below freezing or above 95°-100°.

-Once the outdoor temperature gets more than 20° warmer or colder than what you keep your home at, the system starts to lose efficiency because it's constantly running trying to keep your home comfortable.
+Once the outdoor temperature gets more than 20° warmer or colder than what you keep your home at, the system starts to lose efficiency because it's constantly running, trying to keep your home comfortable.
 Extreme temperatures usually require a more powerful forced air HVAC system that can more efficiently heat or cool your home.

 Commercial Ductless Mini-Split Systems

 Mini-split systems are a good investment for many commercial buildings as well.
-They allow spot heating and cooling that operates independently of a central system, allowing efficient, economical control for only those occupied areas.
-With a mini-split zone system, each office can have its own temperature control, eliminating employees arguing over thermostat control.
+They allow spot heating and cooling that operate independently of a central system, allowing efficient, economical control for only those occupied areas.
+With a mini-split zone system, each office can have its temperature control, eliminating employees arguing over thermostat control.

 Need a quote to install a mini-split system in your home or business?
 Call Reliable Heating & Air at (770) 594-9969 or schedule an appointment for a free in-home estimate.